 As the ice begins to retreat in the spring, phytoplankton blooms start to appear in the Arctic Ocean.
-Springs blooms are a major source of annual net primary production in this region, representing the most significant event for carbon export to higher trophic levels or sequestration in the deep ocean [7].
+Spring blooms are a major source of annual net primary production in this region, representing the most significant event for carbon export to higher trophic levels or biological sequestration in the deep ocean [7].
 However, the ice-free period is also characterized by the stratification of surface water, which limits the inorganic nutrient supply [6].
-Nutrient limitation imposes an upper limit on the size and duration of spring blooms, resulting in the region’s highly shortened productive period [6].
+Nutrient limitation imposes an upper limit on the size and duration of polar spring blooms, resulting in a short productive period [6].
 Regardless, spring phytoplankton blooms in the Arctic play key global biogeochemical roles in primary production and carbon cycling.

+Polar regions play a pivotal role in carbon cycling, representing almost half of the global CO2 sequestration through microbial photosynthesis [9].
+As part of this carbon cycle, phytoplankton form the biological carbon pump, mediating drawdown of atmospheric carbon to the ocean's interior [1].
+The increased solubility of CO2 at low water temperatures leads to substantial carbon sequestration through deep water formation at the poles, establishing a crucial carbon export pathway from surface waters to the deep ocean [5,7].
+Further, substantial CO2 sequestration arises from high river inputs and the resistance of the terrestrially derived dissolved organic matter entering the Arctic basin to degradation [10].

-Phytoplankton are highly efficient primary producers relative to their biomass, owing to their rapid proliferation and photosynthetic activity in all cells, distinguishing them from terrestrial plants [1].
-This efficiency is further accentuated by their rapid consumption, ultimately creating a prolific food source for ice-associated zooplankton and amphipods.
+Phytoplankton are highlyproductive relative to their biomass, owing to their rapid proliferation, and photosynthetic activity in all cells, which distinguishes them from terrestrial plants [1].
+This productivity supports rapid consumption by higher trophic levels, creating a prolific food source for ice-associated zooplankton and amphipods.
 Therefore, the timing of spring blooms is crucial in shaping food availability and the hatching success of associated zooplankton [5].
 As the base of polar food webs, changing phytoplankton dynamics can have repercussions across all trophic levels.

-Polar regions play a pivotal role in carbon cycling, representing almost half of the global CO2 sequestration through microbial photosynthesis [9].
-Here, phytoplankton form the biological carbon pump, facilitating the drawdown of atmospheric carbon to the ocean's interior [1].
-The increased solubility of CO2 at low water temperatures leads to substantial carbon sequestration through deep water formation at the poles, establishing a crucial carbon export pathway from surface waters to the deep ocean [5,7].
-Further, substantial CO2 sequestration arises from high river inputs and the resistance of the terrestrial dissolved organic matter entering the Arctic basin to degradation [10].

 The dynamics of polar phytoplankton blooms are currently undergoing substantial changes in both total annual productivity and seasonal peaks, primarily driven by climate change [7,11].
 In the Arctic, the pace of warming is accelerating, resulting in multifaceted alterations within the marine ecosystem.
-The warming-induced reduction in sea ice extent and thickness has increased light availability, extending the phytoplankton growing season and expanding their open-water habitats [7].
+The warming-induced reduction in sea ice extent and thickness has increased light availability, extending the potential phytoplankton growing season and expanding their potential open-water habitats [7].
 Simultaneously, escalating freshwater inputs from melting contribute to an increase in vertical stratification, influencing nutrient availability.
 However, these effects are counterbalanced by heightened storm frequency and increased wind speeds, fostering vertical nutrient mixing [7].
-Further, ocean acidification results in reduced calcification and elevated water temperatures both boost metabolic activity for some species while posing challenges for obligate cold extremophiles [7,12].
+Further, ocean acidification results in reduced calcification, while increased water temperatures boost metabolic activity for some species, while posing challenges for obligate cold extremophiles [7,12].

 These climate-driven modifications extend across the atmosphere, cryosphere, and ocean, and greatly alter marine ecological dynamics, including productivity, interspecific interactions, population mixing, and pathogen and disease transmission [7].
 Comprehending the adaptations and ecophysiology of psychrophilic phytoplankton becomes imperative in anticipating the consequences of these rapid global changes.